quicwg/base-drafts/draft-ietf-quic-tls.md

   protection is to collect all handshake data from before TLS provides the first keys (see {{key-ready-events}}).

-Retransmissions of these handshake messages MUST be send in unprotected packets (with a KEY_PHASE of 0).
-Any ACK frames for these messages MUST also be sent in unprotected packets.
+Retransmissions of these handshake messages MUST be sent in unprotected packets (with a KEY_PHASE of 0).
+An endpoint MUST also generate ACK frames for these messages that are sent in unprotected packets.

 ### Handshake Retransmission and 0-RTT